 Return the pork to the pot, add pasta and parsley, toss to coat, "if needed" add the reserved cooking water a little at a time for a more moist consistency and serve.

 One of the best cooking tips I ever received, was from a co-worker and friend.
 He told me to get a pork roast, place it in the crockpot, and pour a jar of pickled pepperoncinis (juice and all) over the roast.
-Cook until the meat falls apart.
-He said to serve it with warm tortillas.
-You could serve with rolls.
-Good eating!

 I purchased corn bread flavored Stove Top Stuffing at the store and a maple bourbon marinated pork loin for dinner.
 My kids usually only eat stuffing under duress, so I tried making it look a little more interesting by "stuffing the pork loin".
-They ate it right up :)

 Heat a large saucepan and pour in the honey, stir until it sticks but is not caramelized.
 Add the butter and when hot add the pork cubes.
 Stir until brown for about 10 minutes.